Ironmandeveloper/Smart-Search-Algorithm/README.md

 # Smart Search API

-This is a Node.js project developed by NKU Technologies that provides an API to extract entities such as cities, brands, dish types, and diets from a given search term.
+This is a Node.js project that provides an API to extract entities such as cities, brands, dish types, and diets from a given search term.
 The entities are stored in a MySQL database.

 ## Features